 Director of Athletics

 The Director of Athletics is responsible for providing vision, leadership, strategic planning and advocacy for the intercollegiate athletic programs.
-This is an administrative faculty position, which reports to the President.
+This is an administrative faculty position, which reports to the Vice President for Student Life.
 The Director of Athletics is a highly visible position within the College, and must be able to articulate a clear vision of the educational role and mission of athletics at a private, residential, liberal arts college.
-The Director of Athletics also is responsible for creating an environment that prioritizes sportsmanship and civility.
+The Director of Athletics is also responsible for creating an environment that prioritizes sportsmanship and civility.

-Earlham seeks an energetic leader who will work with students, faculty, staff and alumni to manage all aspects of the men’s and women’s intercollegiate athletic programs and maintain compliance with all NCAA, Heartland Collegiate Athletic Conference (HCAC), and North Coast Athletic Conference (NCAC) rules and regulations.
+Earlham seeks an energetic leader who will work with students, faculty, staff, and alumni to manage all aspects of the men’s and women’s intercollegiate athletic programs and maintain compliance with NCAA, Heartland Collegiate Athletic Conference (HCAC), and North Coast Athletic Conference (NCAC).

 Primary Duties & Responsibilities

 - Recruit, mentor, supervise, retain and evaluate all coaches, administrators and support staff.

 - Commits to the principle of diversity, promoting an atmosphere of respect for and sensitivity to the dignity of every person.
 Initiates a leadership role on campus in this area, and, through diverse hiring pools, strives for gender and ethnic diversity in the institution’s administrative and coaching positions.

 - Provide leadership and vision to create diverse athletic teams.